Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Claiming Townblocks

 Towns' residents can claim townblocks for the town as long as they have the right permission nodes.
 By default this is restricted to Mayors and people with the Assistant rank.
-The player uses `/town claim` or `/town claim #` or `/town claim rect|circ #' or '/town claim auto' to claim townblocks for their town.
+The player uses `/town claim` or `/town claim #` or `/town claim rect|circ #` or `/town claim auto` to claim townblocks for their town.

 - /town claim - will claim one plot, where the player is standing.
 - /town claim # - will claim a square with a radius equal to the given #.